scrive/nix-workshop/code/01-getting-started/01-introduction.md

   - Otherwise Nix is almost invisible to users if it is not activated.

-- NixOS as a full Linux operating system.
+- NixOS is a full Linux operating system.

 ## Reproducibility